-NEW ALBUM: Bladen has recorded arguably his best album ever – a Midwesterner’s take on country and rock and roll.
-The mixing of Bladen’s writing (he penned all the songs) and sound with producer Thom Daugherty’s (former guitarist for The Band Perry and The Elms) gritty-but-sweet touch makes for a sound both familiar and original.
-Recorded in Indianapolis, the album, in addition to Bladen’s acoustic guitar, harmonica and vocals, features Daugherty on electric guitar and former Elms member Chris Thomas on drums.
-The organ was recorded in a southside Indianapolis church.
-John McDowell, one of the original members of the band The Wright Brothers, contributes background vocals.
+Bladen recorded arguably his best album ever in 2014 – a Midwesterner’s take on country and rock and roll.
+The mixing of Bladen’s writing (he penned all the songs) and finding the sound with producer Thom Daugherty (former guitarist for The Band Perry and The Elms) made for a sound both familiar and original.
+Recorded in Indianapolis, the album, in addition to Bladen’s acoustic guitar, harmonica and vocals, features Daugherty playing electric guitar.
+“Where Did I Go Wrong” music video

 Much of the 2010s was spent as a solo performer, with band gigs for festivals, a few club dates, and New Year’s Eve.
 An enduring piece of Bladen’s catalog is a countryfried homegrown rock and roll Christmas album he recorded called Feels Like Christmas, produced by longtime Indiana musician and Mellencamp drummer, Dane Clark.
 The title track is a Rusty Bladen original.
 The other 12 songs are roots-rock versions of favorite traditional Holiday songs.

 Tony Burton came back into the fold for a couple of shows, while Bladen’s oldest son, Neil Bladen joined on bass from 2015-19, and drummer Tyler Brindel started touring with Rusty in 2016 for both the solo and band shows.
 During this time, guitarists John Tasca, and then Ray Bowling, as well as drummer Brian York, played shows with the band in the middle of the decade.

 Bladen currently tours with the Rusty Bladen and The Living Daylights. / Rusty Bladen and The Living Daylights video